ChucKN0risK/gitbook/platform/configuration.md

 The name of the Specify repository you want to pull your design tokens and assets from.

-Let's say we have the following repository in Specify called \`
+Let's say we have the following repository in Specify called "all-design-data" located in the "@acme-inc" organization.

+<figure><img src="../.gitbook/assets/base-specify-repository.jpg" alt="An example Specify repository called &#x27;all-design-data&#x27; located in the &#x27;@acme-inc&#x27; organization."><figcaption><p>An example Specify repository called "all-design-data" located in the "@acme-inc" organization.</p></figcaption></figure>

 We target it like this:

-<figure><img src="../.gitbook/assets/base-specify-repository.jpg" alt="An example Specify repository called &#x27;all-design-data&#x27; located in the &#x27;@acme-inc&#x27; organization."><figcaption><p>An example Specify repository called "all-design-data" located in the "@acme-inc" organization.</p></figcaption></figure>

 {% tabs %}
 {% tab title="JavaScript" %}
 <pre class="language-javascript" data-title=".specifyfr.js" data-line-numbers><code class="lang-javascript">module.exports = {